Pedaling for Parkinson's is a cycling program that aims to improve the lives of those living with Parkinson's disease and their caregivers.

 The mission of Pedaling for Parkinson's is:

 - To improve the quality of life of Parkinson's disease patients and their caregivers

 - To educate patients, caregivers, and the general public about the benefits of maintaining an active lifestyle after a Parkinson's diagnosis.

 - To support research dedicated to the prevention and treatment of Parkinson's disease.

 - Be over age 30

-- Be diagnosed with Idiopathic Parkinson's Disease
+- Be diagnosed with Idiopathic Parkinson's Disease or other neurological condition

 - Heart rate monitor is required to participate